Center for the Advancement of Teaching Header.png

 This means that if we want our students to learn more, we have to resist the temptation to tell.
 We need to deploy our expertise differently, designing experiences and activities that lead to learning, building opportunities for practice and feedback.
 When we let students do the work, we guide them through the thinking processes we want them to practice, but they have to do the thinking for themselves.

 This will probably involve lots of talking, writing, and collaborating, as students explore new concepts.
 Informal, low-stakes opportunities for you and your students to find out whether (and how much) they’re “getting it” are sometimes called Classroom Assessment Techniques (another kind of CATs) and are also great ways to use class time.
-You might want to use think-pair-share, or Conceptests, followed by small group discussion.
+You might want to use think-pair-share or ConcepTests.
 (Great tips on group work, including how to form the groups and design effective assignments, are available here.)
 Clickers and games like Kahoot can help you create a loop of immediate feedback, letting you and your students gauge their progress and identify trouble spots.

 For more ideas, please consider joining one of our faculty reading groups (see below) for a complimentary copy of a great teaching resource, or email Leslie at larichardson@fsu.edu.
 We look forward to working with you!